-A child with Type 1 diabetes should have at least two members of staff fully trained to look after them.
+A child with Type 1 diabetes should have at least two members of staff who are fully trained and confident looking after them.

-If the PDSN is unable to deliver this service then you will need to liaise with the child’s healthcare team and the school to make sure the right expertise and training are in place.
+If for some reason the PDSN can’t do this, you’ll need to speak to the child’s healthcare team and the school to make sure they’re getting the right training and expertise.

-Schools should also make sure all relevant staff members are aware of the child’s diabetes and understand the condition and the child’s IHP.
-You may be asked to arrange diabetes awareness training for other members of school staff, and, depending on local arrangements, may play a part in training.
+Schools should make sure all members of staff know if a student has diabetes.
+You might be asked to arrange diabetes awareness training for other members of school staff that don’t need to be fully trained.
+Depending on your local area’s arrangements you might also play a part in training staff.